POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     'final_value_columns'           None          history columns to store final values from (currently not in use, instead all specified history columns are used and additionally termination flags and for binaries the interpolation class)
     'start_at_RLO'                  False         specifies whether to crop the history to start at RLO 'stop_before_carbon_depletion'  False         specifies whether to crop the history of massive stars (>100 Msun) to stop at 10% central carbon and after helium is depleted
-    'binary'                        True          specifies whether a gird evolved binaries; put `False` for single stars 'eep'                           None          path to directory with EEP files (for single stars only) 'initial_RLO_fix'               False         specifies whether the boundary of initial RLO should be determined to flag all systems below as initial RLO independent of the MESA output
+    'binary'                        True          specifies whether a gird evolved binaries; put :samp:`False` for single stars
+    'eep'                           None          path to directory with EEP files (for single stars only) 'initial_RLO_fix'               False         specifies whether the boundary of initial RLO should be determined to flag all systems below as initial RLO independent of the MESA output
     'He_core_fix'                   True          specifies to ensure that the He core is always larger or equal to the carbon-oxygen core
     'accept_missing_profile'        False         specifies whether try to include all data from MESA runs without final profiles
     ==============================  ============  ===========

-You can read the MESA data into an existing `PSyGrid` object, which may overwrites data:
+You can read the MESA data into an existing :samp:`PSyGrid` object, which may overwrites data:

 .. code-block:: python